Extraltodeus/DistanceSampler/README.md

 Cons:

  - Slow, which is also a plus.
-Relax, the image is generating ⛱
+Relax, the image is generating ⛱ (but really since it requires little amounts of steps while giving a lesser percentage of horrors I personally prefer it)

 Variations: